MathieuMjr/holbertonschool-hbnb/part3/README.md

 ## OVERVIEW

-Here is an overview of the file organization.
-For more details on each file, take a look at the table below.
+In order to get a good overview of the project, this section provides:
+- the overall directories and files organization
+- details on the purpose of each files
+- the SQL diagram of the implemented database

 ```
 part3/